Court of King's Bench of Alberta: Jurisdiction

 As a superior court, it has inherent jurisdiction and therefore, may hear matters despite absence of specific statutory delegation.
-Thus, it operates as a civil and criminal trial court, hears surrogate matters, as well as certain appeals from the Provincial Court of Alberta.
+Thus, it operates as a civil and criminal trial court, hears surrogate matters, as well as certain appeals from the Alberta Court of Justice.

 Appeals from the court lie with the Court of Appeal.
 Civil procedure before the court are set out in the Alberta Rules of Court.

 Appointments

 Although provincial superior courts are administered by the provinces, they are considered to be Section 96 courts (from Section 96 of the Constitution Act, 1867).
 Therefore, appointments to the court are within federal jurisdiction and made by Cabinet.

 Styling

 The Court of Queen's Bench Act sets out the styling convention of the court in Section 2.1.
 During the reign of a queen, it is known as the Court of Queen's Bench of Alberta.
 On September 8, 2022, upon the accession of King Charles III to the throne, the name changed to the Court of King's Bench of Alberta.